khoind06/stock-forecast-FPT/README.md

 - The analysis does not include the **Relative Strength Index (RSI)** due to missing code in the provided notebook.
 Consider adding RSI for overbought/oversold signals.
 - External factors (e.g., financial reports, market news) are not directly incorporated but are recommended for comprehensive analysis.

+## KNN-Based Price Prediction (Optional Enhancement)
+- To explore the predictive potential of machine learning in financial analysis, the K-Nearest Neighbors (KNN) algorithm was applied to forecast the next-day closing price of FPT.VN.
+The model used features such as current closing price, 20-day SMA, 20-day EMA, and calculated RSI (if available) to identify similar historical patterns and estimate future prices based on the average outcome of the closest neighbors.

+- Although KNN is a relatively simple model, it provides a useful baseline and performs reasonably well for short-term predictions in stable market conditions.
+This implementation demonstrates the integration of information technology and machine learning into stock analysis, and lays the foundation for future adoption of more complex models.

 ## Future Improvements

 - Add more technical indicators, such as **RSI**, **MACD**, or **Bollinger Bands**, to enhance trend and volatility analysis.